San Marzano tomatoes possess a rich history and distinct characteristics that distinguish them from other varieties.

 'DOP' stands for 'Denominazione di Origine Protetta,' or 'Protected Designation of Origin.'

-When you see a can labeled with 'DOP San Marzano,' it guarantees that the tomatoes inside are real San Marzanos, grown in Italy in the designated area, namely the San Marzano sul Sarno, an area of Italy between Naples and Salerno.
+When you see a can be labeled with 'DOP San Marzano,' it guarantees that the tomatoes inside are real San Marzanos, grown in Italy in the designated area, namely the San Marzano sul Sarno, an area of Italy between Naples and Salerno.

 The Importance of DOP Certification